 A monument that stands in the centre of the Place Charles de Gaulle, also known as the Place de l’Étoile (Star Square).
 It is at the western end of the Champs-Élysées.
 The arch honours those who fought for France, particularly during the Napoleonic Wars.
 On the inside and the top of the arc there are all of the names of generals and wars fought.
 Underneath there is the tomb of the unknown soldier.

 Notre Dame de Paris

-Known simply as Notre Dame in English, is a Gothic cathedral on the eastern half of the Île de la Cité, with its main entrance to the west.
+Notre Dame is a Gothic cathedral on the eastern half of the Île de la Cité.
 It is still used as a Roman Catholic cathedral and is the seat of the Archbishop of Paris.
 Notre Dame de Paris is widely considered one of the finest examples of French Gothic architecture.
-It was restored and saved from destruction by Viollet-le-Duc, one of France's most famous architects.
-The name Notre Dame means "Our Lady" in French.
+It was restored and saved from destruction by Viollet-le-Duc, one of France’s most famous architects.
+The name Notre Dame means “Our Lady” in French.